Communication, Media + Arts

 Short-Term Option:

 Spend a transformative two weeks in summer in Dingle, through the SCMA.
-Choose from exciting 3-credit courses such as Global Marketing Communication in Regenerative Tourism, where you’ll explore sustainable branding strategies in a real-world context, or Wild Spirits in Theatre and Ritual, an immersive look at performance, culture, and identity in Ireland’s dramatic landscape.
+Choose from exciting 3-credit courses such as Global Marketing Communication in Regenerative Tourism, where you’ll explore sustainable branding strategies in a real-world context, or Podcasting & Irish Storytelling, an immersive look at podcast creation and the tradition and importance of storytelling in Irish culture.

 Spring Semester Option: